 Aux Audio Controls

-The maximum audio delay that can be applied by an OH-1 is 64 ms. If more delay is required, the signal must be put through a Delay block in an audio partition.
+The maximum audio delay that can be applied by an OH-1 is 64 ms. This equates to a maximum of 2 frames at 30hz or 4 frames at 60hz.
+If more delay is required, the signal must be put through a Delay block in an audio partition.

 Up-mix and down-mix